 Welcome to the Kerberos Vault Edge installation.
-This is the way to go if you want to install Kerberos Vault on your Baremetal infrastructure or inside your Private Cloud.
+This is the way to go if you want to install Kerberos Vault on your bare metal infrastructure or inside a private cloud.

-Before we can actual start installing the different deployments in our cluster, we need to make sure we have one available.
+Before we can start installing the different deployments in our cluster, we need to make sure we have a Kubernetes cluster available.

-Kerberos Vault is the storage component for Kerberos Enterprise.
-It is used to store your recordings at a central place, in the storage system you prefer.
+Kerberos Vault is the storage component of the Kerberos Enterprise Suite.
+It is used to store your recordings at a central place, on the storage system you prefer.
 Next to that it can be used for extension and integration capabilities.
 Learn more about Kerberos Vault here.

-To use Kerberos Vault, you will need to have Kerberos Enterprise installed, and deployments running.
-Independent from that one can also use the Kerberos Vault API
+To use Kerberos Vault, you will need to have one or more Kerberos Agents installed.
+Independent of that one can also use the Kerberos Vault API

-Similar to Kerberos Enterprise, Kerberos Vault, requires some initial components to be installed.
-If you will run Kerberos Vault in the same cluster as where you have Kerberos Enterprise running, there is not much to do.
+Kerberos Vault requires some initial components to be installed.
+If you run Kerberos Vault in the same cluster as where you have a Kerberos Factory installed, there is not much to do.

-However if you plan to run Kerberos Vault in a different cluster (which is perfectly possible), you will need to make sure you complete the initial setup of Kerberos Enterprise Edge installation.
+If you plan to run Kerberos Vault in a different cluster (which is perfectly possible), you will need to make sure you complete the initial setup of Kerberos Factory Edge installation.
 To be more specific you will need the following components running:

 Once this is done start by cloning the configurations from our Github repo.